There's nothing better than a hot cup of coffee in the morning.

 Grind and Brew Grinder Guide

-In the past grinding fresh coffee meant whipping out your grinder, grinding, measuring, and fumbling to your coffee maker while making sure nothing spills.
+In the past grinding fresh coffee meant grabbing your your coffee beans, grinding, measuring, and fumbling to your coffee maker to make your morning brew.

 But today there are coffee makers with internal grinders that streamline this process.
-With a press of a button you can grind your beans and brew your joe straight away.
+With a press of a button you can grind your beans and brew coffee hot instantly.

 So when it comes to buying a coffee maker with an inbuilt grinder the first thing you should look at is the grinder itself.
 Is it of good quality?
 And what type of grinder is it?